Whenever I tell people that I can train them in mind mapping, I get to see strange faces or get awkward silence.

 4.3 Studying with Mind Maps

 A mind map can be a wonderful companion when studying.
 You can summarize your books in a mind map.
 Often one book can fit in a single sheet mind map!
-Or you create a schedule of your papers, exams, assignments, etc. in a map.
-From there, you add dates, bullets or ideas, links to relevant web sites, and more.
-What you end up with is a map that will help you in creating overview in what seems to be an overwhelming amount of data.
+Or you create a schedule of your papers, exams, assignments, etc. on a map.
+From there, you add dates, bullets, or ideas, links to relevant websites, and more.
+What you end up with is a map that will help you in creating an overview of what seems to be an overwhelming amount of data.

-You will be amazed about how fast you will understand the information.
+You will be amazed at how fast you will understand the information.
 Your insight is increased and you reduce study time.